jamie2210/CI_MS1_TBC/README.md

         }
 ```

 -  Having looked at this in more detail it just wasn't working correctly, it caused the logo and buttons to be at different positions on lots of different devices and was messy.
 I decided to re-write the code and see if there was a different way of doing it.
-I found a solution here is the old code and the new:
+I found a solution, here is the old code and the new:

 #### Old HTML
 ```html